 How I Got Hired by Plurk.com

-I first heard about Plurk on July 26th, exactly one month after I graduated.
+I first heard about Plurk in July.
 Kan, the founder of Plurk, had found my article on MySQL Tuning and decided to contact me.
 He had browsed my blog and he liked the good melange of different things that I posted about.

 The way he approached me was completely different than of any other people interested in talking with me or hiring me.
 First thing that surprised me was that he found me via Skype and Google Talk at the same time.
 He probably did that to make sure he gets in touch with me.
 I had never given out my Skype username/gtalk email (but it's not hard to find), yet Kan took the time to find it.
 The second thing that surprised me was that he had also researched on me and found things like my polyphasic sleep experiment, which we discussed at length in one of our conversations.